Examples of iterables

 Creating an Iterator from an Iterable

-Here it shows how to create an iterator from an iterable using the iter() function.
-Then, it uses calls to next() to obtain the elements of the iterator one by one.
+Here is how to create an iterator from an iterable using the iter() function.
+Then, next() calls are used to get the elements from the iterator one by one.

 # Create an iterator from an iterable